SMART-MC: Characterizing the Dynamics of Multiple Sclerosis Therapy Transitions Using a Covariate-Based Markov Model: Conclusion

 \section{Conclusion}

-In this article, we propose SMART-MC, a novel Markovian framework where initial state vectors and transition probabilities are modeled by subject-specific covariates, eventually unveiling the nature of the association of the covariates in modulating the transition probabilities, both in terms of direction and magnitude.
+In this article, we propose SMART-MC, a novel Markov model to study how patient covariates influence the likelihood of treatment transitions among MS patients.
+This approach enables us revealing the nature of the association between covariates and transition probabilities, in terms of both direction and magnitude.
 SMART-MC also promptly addresses the issue with rare transitions, ultimately proposing a framework that not only avoids the extra computational burden of imposing sparsity but also uses such occurrences to its advantage by alleviating the burden to some extent, through avoiding estimating them as a function of covariates.
-This strategy ensures that the estimated transition probabilities across rare transitions exactly coincide with their empirical probabilities, while parsimoniously handling the $p>n$ issues that arise due to very low counts or non-existent occurrences of such rare transitions.

-In order to handle the multi-modal likelihood arising in SMART-MC, we propose a Pattern Search (PS)-based global optimization technique, named MSCOR.
+In order to handle the multi-modal likelihood arising in SMART-MC, we propose a Pattern Search-based global optimization technique, named MSCOR.
 Some of the attractive key features of MSCOR are noted as follows: (1) ability to escape local solutions, (2) parallelization using a number of threads linearly increasing with the dimension of the parameter space, (3) sparsity control, (4) automatic early termination capability while optimizing convex functions without prior knowledge, (5) non-convex detection.
-Further, MSCOR does not require the objective function to be differentiable; or even continuous.
-As the algorithm also does not require any adjustments based on objective functions, it can be used in its original form to optimize any non-differentiable or discontinuous objective function or those with non-closed forms.
-This makes MSCOR very powerful and versatile Black-box optimization tool on multiple spherically constrained spaces, being extensively relevant across all domains, far beyond its limiting role in this considered case-study.
+Further, MSCOR does not require the objective function to be differentiable; or even continuous, which makes MSCOR very powerful and versatile Black-box optimization tool on multiple spherically constrained spaces, being extensively relevant across all domains, far beyond its limiting role in this considered case-study.
+Performing SMART-MC analysis of MS DMT sequence data from an EHR cohort at the Massachusetts General and Brigham Hospital system, we discovered key insights regarding how patient phenotypes, such as age at diagnosis, disease duration, sex, and race, inform the likelihood of persistence with certain DMTs across diverse patient cohorts.

-Using SMART-MC, we propose a foundational strategy for studying how patient covariates are associated with their whole MS DMT sequence history, being the first of its kind.
-Our exploration led us to discover some key insights regarding how patient phenotypes like age at diagnosis, disease duration, gender, and race informing the likelihood of persistence with certain DMTs across diverse patient cohorts.
-In the future, this study can be generalized to handle sparse covariate effects, which may allow further incorporation of patients' biomarker or neuroimaging within the model framework to close knowledge gaps regarding optimal treatment selection